lpon/lpon.github.io/README.md

 ## source for: https://lpon.github.io/

-Copyright © Lia Pon 2018.
-All rights reserved.
+All original assets and content.